 EPC or Energy Perfomance Certificates are designed to give buildings an Energy Rating between G and A similar to those applied to appliances and new cars.
 A is the most efficient and G the least efficient.
-The EPC is not just a graph.
-Along with other valuable information about the building, the EPC will have suggested recommendations printed on it to help you improve the energy efficiency of your home or business.
-These recommendations are generated from the data entered into the software supplied by our Government approved accreditation schemes.
-The recommendations will give a prediction of the possible gains made by installing certain measures to the property.
+The EPC is not just a coloured graph.
+Along with other valuable information about the building, the EPC will suggest recommended improvements and measures you can take, such as insulating the walls, roof or floors.
+Improvements to your heating or hot water system to help you improve the energy efficiency of your home or business.
+These recommendations are generated from the data gathered during a survey of your building and entered into BRE (Buildings Research Establishment) approved software.
+The recommendations will give a prediction of the possible gains made by installing certain measures into the property.

 EPC and Minimum Energy Efficiency Standards (MEES) domestic Rented Property

 From the 1st April 2018 changes to legislation will make it unlawful to let residential properties with an Energy Performance Certificate (EPC) with a rating of F or G.

 April 2018- the regulations will only apply upon the granting of a new tenancy to a new or existing tenant.

 April 2020- The regulation will apply to ALL privately rented property which is required to have an EPC.